utshowmh/stuck/README.md

 ## About

-Stuck is an interpreter [stack based programing language](https://en.wikipedia.org/wiki/Stack-oriented_programming) written in [Rust](https://www.rust-lang.org).
+Stuck is an interpreter written in [Rust](https://www.rust-lang.org) for a [stack based programing language](https://en.wikipedia.org/wiki/Stack-oriented_programming).

 </br>